hax/proposal-this-parameter/README.md

 - Standardize `this` parameter syntax of TS/Flow/etc, simpify tool chains of them
 - Narrow the gap between JavaScript and TypeScript, eliminate the confusion of newcomers
 - Effort of reducing the syntax burdens of Type Annotation proposal
+- Provide syntax for "method" (function which should be called with receiver)

 ## Use cases